Chrissivert/Smart-greenhouse/protocol.md

 TODO - describe the general format of all messages.
 Then describe specific format for each message type in your protocol.

+Format for Client sending Actuator updates: "actuator[" + actuatorId + "] on node " + nodeId + " is " + state

 ### Error messages

 TODO - describe the possible error messages that nodes can send in your system.

 Error messages:
+"actuator not found"
+"No actuator section for node " + nodeId
+"Incorrect command format: " + rawCommand
+"Error encrypting the command."
+"Error sending command to actuator " + actuatorId + " on node " + nodeId + ": " + e.getMessage()  e = IOException
+"Could not connect to server: " + e.getMessage() e = IOException
+"Could not close connection: " + e.getMessage() e = IOException
+"while reading from the socket: " + e.getMessage() e = IOException
+"Incorrect command format: " + rawCommand
+"An error occurred while stopping communication"
+"TCP connection not established due to error : " + e.getMessage() e = IOException
+"Could not accept client connection: " + e.getMessage() e = IOException
+"Failed to toggle an actuator: " + e.getMessage() e = Exception
+"Can't remove node " + nodeId + ", there is no Tab for it" "No sensor section for node " + nodeId
 * `ERROR: <error message>` - sent by the server to the client when an error occurs

 ## An example scenario